luk036/luk036.github.io/proglang/temp.md

 Uniform Initialization
 ----------------------

-In Python, you can create a dictionary with a single expression:
+In Python, you can also create a dictionary with a single expression:

-.small[

 ```python
 myDict = {5: "foo", 6: "bar"}
 print(myDict[5])
 ```

-]

 Similarly, uniform initialization also works on C++'s `std::map` and `unordered_map`:

-.small[

 ```cpp
 std::unordered_map<int, const char*> myDict{
   { 5, "foo" }, { 6, "bar" } };
 std::cout << myDict[5];
 ```

-]

 ---